For more information, please review the “Mediation” section of our Appeal Guide.

-When the BON receives your request, you will be sent an acknowledgement letter.
-This letter will ask you to provide the BON with your availability for the mediation.
+When the OLT receives your request, you will be sent an acknowledgement letter.
+This letter will ask you to provide the OLT with your availability for the mediation.

 Scheduling your Mediation

-Before scheduling your mediation, the BON looks at:
+Before scheduling your mediation, the OLT looks at:

 • Your availability